ssword/ssword.github.io/_posts/articles/2016-9-27-functionalprogrammingR.md

 ### details

-Simplification in sapply is only attempted if X has length greater than zero and if the return values from all elements of X are all of the same (positive) length.
+Simplification in **sapply** is only attempted if X has length greater than zero and if the return values from all elements of X are all of the same (positive) length.
 If the common length is one the result is a vector, and if greater than one is a matrix with a column corresponding to each element of X.

-Simplification is always done in vapply.
+Simplification is always done in **vapply**.
 This function checks that all values of FUN are compatible with the FUN.VALUE, in that they must have the same length and type.
 (Types may be promoted to a higher type within the ordering logical < integer < double < complex, but not demoted.)

 ### value